joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 ## Inlining

 For the most part, [inlining](https://en.wikipedia.org/wiki/Inline_expansion) is the same as with true native code.
 And just as important.
-I'll say, however, that because of many of the topics throughout this article, getting very tight code can be difficult.
-As a result, in practice, most managed code compilers inline a lot less than native code compilers, or at least need to be tuned very differently.
-This can make a huge difference in performance.
+Often more important, due to C# developers' tendency to write lots of little methods (like property accessors).
+Because of many of the topics throughout this article, getting small code can be more difficult than in C++ -- more branches, more checks, etc. -- and so, in practice, most managed code compilers inline a lot less than native code compilers, or at least need to be tuned very differently.
+This can actually make or break performance.

 There are also areas of habitual bloat.
 The way lambdas are encoded in MSIL is unintelligable to a naive backend compiler, unless it reverse engineers that fact.
 For example, we had an optimization that took this code: